Masterpieces of British Literature

 Throughout the semester, you will write ten brief analyses (about 300 words each) of specific stylistic choices in the works covered in class.
 For each analysis, you should pick a few lines from one of the assigned texts, then focus on a particular linguistic detail in them (a surprising word choice, an arresting metaphor, a complex allusion, a striking use of enjambment), and offer your insights into what that specific stylistic nuance does for a reader.

 Everything you say in your analysis should relate directly to the actual words of the text.
 Don’t get sidetracked; stick with the words.
 Think about how the author has shaped and arranged the language.
 I am looking for fine-grained analysis, not mushy generalizations.

-You will find detailed assignment sheets for the Critical Essays on the main website: Essay 1: On a 19th-century Sonnet and Essay 2: On a Novel’s Opening Chapter.
+You will find detailed assignment sheets for the Critical Essay on the main website.
+You have a choice of two topics — Topic 1: On a 19th-century Sonnet OR Topic 2: On a Novel’s First Chapter.
 I will also discuss the essay assignments in detail during class lectures.

 - Find the submission link on the main Blackboard page.
 (Use only the Blackboard links; do not use the TurnItIn web site.)

 - Click the View/Complete link for the assignment.

 - Enter your Name from the drop-down Author menu.